-She is a frequent contributor to the pagan literary magazine Eternal Haunted Summer.
-Her work has also appeared or is forthcoming in volumes from Bibliotheca Alexandrina and Prime Books, Idunna magazine, Witches and Pagans, Sagewoman, literary magazines, several galleries, and a launched computer game.
-Her current projects include an illustrated book of Northern European Goddesses encountered during the Heathen tradition of trance journey work, known as spae / seidhr.
+A frequent contributor to the pagan literary magazine Eternal Haunted Summer, her work has appeared in or is forthcoming in volumes from Bibliotheca Alexandrina, Idunna magazine, Witches and Pagans, Sagewoman, Odin's Gift, several galleries and literary magazines, and a launched computer game.

-More information about her work can be found at: shirlsazynski.com.
+More information about her art and writing can be found at: shirlsazynski.com.

 What type of earth magic exists where you are?
 What is the local nature of air, fire and water?
 How do you make magic with the living forces all around you – not as they appear in books, but as you see and experience them when you step outside your front door?
 Every locality has its own flavours, energies and secrets… and when we work our magic and ritual in alignment with our locality we enter deep into the earth’s living magic.

 In 1986, Diotima began her study of Wicca and started reading Tarot, discovering that she is a gifted intuitive.
 In 1991, she began practicing both astrology and Tarot professionally.